Jake Fraley Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.2 K/9, which ranks 24th in the league.
+- The Brewers pitching staff is 23rd in MLB with a collective 8.2 strikeouts per nine innings.

-- Brewers pitchers combine to allow 111 total home runs at a clip of 1.3 per game (to rank 22nd in the league).
+- Brewers pitchers combine to allow 112 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

+- Rea (5-4) gets the starting nod for the Brewers in his 15th start of the season.
+He has a 4.40 ERA in 75 2/3 innings pitched, with 60 strikeouts.

-- His most recent time out came on Saturday against the Pittsburgh Pirates, when the right-hander tossed seven innings, surrendering two earned runs while allowing only one hit.
+- His most recent time out was on Sunday against the Pittsburgh Pirates, when the right-hander tossed 6 2/3 innings, surrendering two earned runs while giving up five hits.

+- In 15 games this season, the 33-year-old has put up a 4.40 ERA and 7.1 strikeouts per nine innings, while giving up a batting average of .230 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.